 Different routes of access to the epidural space include:

-- Interlaminar Injection: With this approach the needle enters in the mid-line of your back.
+- Interlaminar Injection: With this approach, the needle enters the midline of your back.
 The medication is then injected and spreads to both sides of the spine.

-- Transforaminal Injection: With this approach the needle is inserted to the side of the spine with the target site of where the nerve root exits the bony portion of the spine (neural foramen).
-Thsi approach is useful for a discrete nerve root pain or if the midline approach is not feasible for reasons such as teh existence of scar tissue after surgery.
+- Transforaminal Injection: With this approach, the needle is inserted into the side of the spine with the target site where the nerve root exits the bony portion of the spine (neural foramen).
+This approach is useful for discrete nerve root pain or if the midline approach is not feasible for reasons such as the existence of scar tissue after surgery.

-- Caudal Injection: With this approach the needle enters the epidural space by your tailbone.
-Thsi technique allows a loarger volunes of teh meddication to be delivered.
+- Caudal Injection: With this approach, the needle enters the epidural space by your tailbone.
+This technique allows a larger volume of the medication to be delivered.

 ESIs could be given in the neck, mid and lower back.